 Here are the best areas to rollerblade or inline skate in the Boston area, including Brookline, Cambridge and beyond (updated for 2021):

-Castle Island has a loop that is favorite spot for rollerbladers and rollerskaters – all with a nice ocean breeze.
+Castle Island has a loop that is favorite spot for rollerbladers and rollerskaters.
+The park’s loop has a nice ocean breeze.